-The school is currently reviewing the financial relationship with Sibford Trading Limited to ensure the arrangement better reflects the benefits provided by the subsidiary to the charitable objects of the School.
+The School is completing a review of the financial relationship with Sibford Trading Limited to ensure that arrangements from 2022 onwards better reflect the requirements of the School.

 Reserves Policy

 It is the policy of the School Committee (the Trustees) to seek to generate a modest surplus of income over expenditure each year to protect the School and to provide funds to meet working capital and infrastructure investment requirements.